krischer/llnl_db_client/Readme.md

 ### Potential Pitfalls

 * Essentially untested!
+* This is not a proper CSS reader and should at one point probably replaced by something more solid, e.g. `obspy.io.css` or something else.
 * The reponses are a bit tricky, except the RESP files which are easy.
 The others follow this logic (**this might very well be wrong!!!**):
 	* SACPZ files:
 		* The client currently assumes they correct to displacement in 10E-6 meters!
 The only justification I have is that this puts the amplitudes in the same ballpark as those corrected for with evalresp.
 	* Funky PAZ files: